barnabee/coinbase-oracle-verify/README.md

 -  **decode_cbdata.js:** attempts (sucessfully) to decode the price data, and (now succesfully) to verify the signature and recover the signing public key.

 Use `yarn install` or whatever to get the deps and read the comments in the files for other instructions.

+There are also several JSON files (cbdata?.json) containing example messages and their signatures from the Coinbase API.
+In these files `messages` is an array of hex encoded Open Oracle messages and `signatures` is a corresponding array of hex encoded signatures for those messages.